Too much of anything is good for nothing!

 Points to Remember

-- PCA is used to extract important features from a data set.
+- PCA is used to overcome features redundancy in a data set.

 - These features are low dimensional in nature.